Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 7 Step Disecovery Call Structure Infographic

 But how do you skillfully discover if a prospect needs your product?
-You follow a sales discovery call structure that extracts valuable information and makes the prospect feel that you’re prioritising their needs with the best intentions.
+You follow a sales discovery call structure that extracts valuable information and makes the prospect feel you’re prioritizing their needs with the best intentions.
 If you want to win more deals, you need to know the best 7-step sales discovery call structure; discover and swipe it below:

 1. Preparation: Pre-sales discovery call research